-At Holyrood Partnership, we always ensure our PR campaigns have a voice
+At Holyrood PR, we always ensure our PR campaigns have a voice

 Today’s 24-hour news culture – and the non-stop whirlwind of social media – means there is a lot of competition for any business or organisation that wants to cut through the noise and have their story told.

 That challenge is all the more tougher when it comes to not just fighting to get your media release or content used – but to ensure your campaign or lobbying message is heard.

 It’s a common issue that hits our Edinburgh PR agency.
 More often than not, we’ll hear: “How do we get good PR to influence change for our sector?”
 Or “How do we get creative PR to help our campaign to become successful?”

 At Holyrood PR we specialise in developing award winning objective-led campaigns that recognise a client’s specific goals.